-Publication of the mission statement is coordinated by the Deputy Chief of Staff of Operations, Mission Public Affairs, and the Division of Academic Administration.
+Publication of the mission statement is coordinated by the Deputy Chief of Staff for Operations, Mission Public Affairs, and the Division of Academic Administration.
 The mission statement is placed on the official DLIFLC website and included in the General Catalog (Ev.
 1, 2 page 2).
 In addition, posters with the mission and vision statements are posted throughout the Institute.
 The mission and vision statements are printed inside graduation handouts shared with visitors and students' families.

 The mission statement was reviewed in 2015 and 2017 by faculty and administration, as well as representative bodies across the Institute (Ev.
 3, 4, 5, 6).
-During the most recent revision, the Board of Visitors reviewed the proposed changes, provided feedback to the Institute, and concurred with new statement during the December 2017 board meeting.
+The Board of Visitors approved the mission statement on December 6, 2017 (Ev.
+7).